mine9607/learn-PyTorch/2_Simple-Classification/README.md

 > The weight update is calculated based on **ALL** examples in the training dataset (instead of updating incrementally after each training example)
 >
 > This approach is also referred to as **batch gradient descent** or **full batch gradient descent**

+## Improving Gradient Descent: Feature Scaling

+Gradient descent is one of the algorithms that benefits from feature scaling.
+We can use a normalization procedure called `standardization` to help GD converge more quickly.

+> NOTE: Standardization does not make the dataset normally distributed.
+It simply shifts the mean of each feature so that it is centered at zero with standard deviation of 1.

+### Standardization

+Mathematically we standardize a feature by:

+$$
+x_j'=\frac{x_j - \mu_j}{\sigma_J}
+$$